vaibhavsagar/website/content/blog/haskell-state.md

 instance Monad (State s) where
   (>>=) :: State s a -> (a -> State s b) -> State s b
 ```
-As with all our previous implementions, it has the form:
+As with all our previous implementations, it has the form:

 ```haskell
   (>>=) (State sa) fn = State (\s0 -> let ??? in ???)